 When I was very young, someone told me that we can never “own” a person: no person is ever ours to have and to keep.
 At that tender age I was impressed, but understood it to be true: people move on, people change, age, die, … Yoga philosophy teaches us that we find inner freedom when we let go of attachments.
 Of course, understanding this does not make it any easier when the time comes to part with a beloved person.
 Loving without possessiveness, and thus freely letting go, is hard, very hard.
 My son is ‘leaving the nest’ and even though I considered myself prepared, and I have had to feel grief before, it hurts.
 Yoga practices have given me an array of tools to help me deal with grief.
 They can, as it were, hold me by the hand and bring me back to a sense of inner peace.
-Because I know we all have to deal with loss and grief sooner or later, I decided to share some of these practices with you today.
+Because I know we all have to deal with loss and grief sooner or later, I decided to share some of these yoga practices for healing grief with you today.

 We cannot suppress emotions if we want to feel freer in mind and body.
 Neither do we want to revisit them over and over again and miss the other things life has to offer.
 How can we deal with grief without becoming stuck in sadness?
 How do we give our emotions the required attention while also continuing to live our life to the full?
 This blog suggests some practices that may help acknowledge grief without wallowing in it.
 The practices bring us back to ourselves, to a sense of inner peace and stability.
 There are sadnesses that never really leave us, that arise once in a while and need to be dealt with all over again.
 So it is good to have some simple exercises to do whenever the need arises.